-Series connection isn't supported in master-slave mode, because it's for parallel connection only.
-Outside of master-slave all units would be controlled separately regarding set values and DC output status, no matter if a digital or analog interface is used.
+Series connection isn't supported in master-slave mode, because master-slave is for parallel connection only.
+Without master-slave all units would be controlled separately regarding their set values and DC output status etc., no matter if a digital or analog interface is used.